-- Keep him/her calm.
+- Keep your puppy calm.
 When stressed, puppies need more oxygen.
 Damaged lungs from the shock mean stress can be dangerous.
-So don’t let your puppy move around, and avoid holding him/her because that also increases stress.
+So don’t let your puppy move around, and avoid holding it because that also increases stress.
 Instead, put your puppy in a dark carrier or box in the car, and get to the emergency veterinarian.

 - Offer ice.
 Mouth burns hurt, and licking ice can numb the pain like a natural anesthetic.
 Don’t offer ice unless your puppy is alert.